Business Intelligence & Analytics

 Governance and ownership are the answer, not technology.
 We establish a process for certifying datasets, deprecating old reports, and adding new metrics through a defined request and review workflow.
 We also document the data dictionary so anyone touching the environment understands what each field means and where it comes from.
 The goal is a BI environment that a new analyst can maintain without needing to reverse-engineer decisions made two years ago.

-Not sure which Business Intelligence platform fits?
+Not sure which Business Intelligence & Analytics platform fits?

 We're vendor-agnostic.
 Tell us your goals and we'll recommend the right stack - then build it.